 - From 2017 to 2019 in Louisiana, there were 182 pregnancy-associated deaths.

 - After decreasing 13% from 2017-2018, pregnancy-associated deaths increased by 14% from 2018-2019.

 - 80% of pregnancy-related deaths were found to be potentially preventable.

-- Significant racial disparities show that Black women are 2x more likely to die from a pregnancy-associated cause than White women.
+- Significant racial disparities show that Black women are almost 2x more likely to die from a pregnancy-associated cause than White women.

 - 33% of pregnancy-associated deaths with substance use disorder as a contributing factor also had a mental health condition.